-There should be no guesswork when it comes to building stairs.
-Stair risers and treads, as well as width and headroom, are dictated by building code, which itself is often dictated by good, common sense.
+Critical measurements such as standard stairway width, riser height, and tread depth are not a matter of guesswork when you are remodeling or building a home.
+Staircase measurements are determined by common practice and by building code, which itself is often informed by generally approved practices.
 These rules are aimed at making stairways as safe as possible, so they should never be ignored or bypassed.

-- Translated: This means that the distance you lift your foot from one stair to an adjacent stair can be no more than 7.75 inches high.
+Staircase riser height means that the distance you move your foot either up or down from one stair to an adjacent stair should be no more than 7 3/4 inches.

-- Reason: To prevent stairs from being too high if walking upstairs or too low if descending.
-Both are safety hazards.
-Further, the riser measurement of each tread in a stairway should be as close as possible to identical.
+This piece of staircase code was developed to prevent stairs from being too high if walking upstairs or too low if descending.
+Additionally, the riser measurement of each tread in a stairway should be as close as possible to identical.
 A stairway in which there is noticeable variation between the risers is a safety hazard.

-- Translated: This means that the horizontal distance from the edge of the stair to the back part where it stops (called the riser) should be at least 10 inches long.
+Staircase tread is the flat, horizontal distance from the edge of the stair to the back part where it stops (called the riser).
+This distance should be at least 10 inches long.

-- Translated: At any point on the staircase, you should have a full 6 feet, 8 inches minimum vertical distance between the stair tread and the ceiling.
-See the terminology section below for a more accurate description of how this is calculated.
+At any point on the staircase, a user should have a full 6 feet, 8 inches minimum vertical distance between the top of the stair tread and the bottom of the ceiling.

-- Stringer: The stringer is the entire "saw-toothed" member upon which risers and tread rest.
+- Stringer: The stringer is the entire sawtooth-shaped member upon which risers and tread rest.
 You will need two per staircase.
-Some utility stairways, such as basement stairs or deck stairs, may not use a sawtooth stringer design, but, instead, use solid side stringers which anchor the treads by means of metal connectors.
+Some utility stairways, such as basement stairs or deck stairs, may not use a sawtooth stringer design.
+Instead, they may use solid side stringers which anchor the treads using metal connectors.

 - Riser: A riser is the vertical measurement of each stair.
 Risers can either be enclosed or left open, as in deck stairs or basement stairs.

 - Tread: The tread is the horizontal section of each stair, sometimes called the run.
-This is the part you step on.
+This is the section that the user steps on.

-- Stair width: When we say width, we are referring to the measurement of risers and treads from side to side, as if you were walking up or down the stairs.
+- Staircase Width: Width refers to the measurement of risers and treads from side to side as if you were walking up or down the stairs.

 - Headroom: Headroom is one dimension that often gets ignored.
 Imagine drawing a sloped line along the noses of each tread.
 The vertical measurement above this sloped line is the headroom.